This season, Seahawks have crossed the line from brash to just plain unlikable

-Michael Bennett’s postgame tirade in Atlanta was just the latest example of how many Seahawks have shown a lack of class during the 2016 season.
+Michael Bennett’s postgame tirade in Atlanta was just the latest example of how many Seahawks have shown a lack of grace during the 2016 season.

 They were once a brash collection of misfits.
 They are now a dismissive group of egomaniacs.